-A more holistic approach, including passive technologies like a firewall, as well as active monitoring and vulnerability management, is gaining acceptance as the best practice for security.
+A more holistic approach, including passive technologies like a firewall, as well as active monitoring, endpoint detection, and vulnerability management, is gaining acceptance as the best practice for security.
 A survey of IT professionals released in May by IT management company SolarWinds found that among those who said their companies are less vulnerable than a year ago, adoption of IDS and related tools was the top reason why.

 Atlantic.Net’s Comprehensive IDS